tomasjurasek/tomasjurasek.github.io/_posts/2020-12-21-asp-net-core-mvc-localized-routing.md

 `/en-US/Home/Index`
 `/cs-CZ/Domu/Uvod`

-I've created the nuget package [AspNetCore.Mvc.Routing.Localization](https://www.nuget.org/packages/AspNetCore.Mvc.Routing.Localization) which offers to you localize your routes by the `LocalizedRouteAttribute` and links by the TagHelper `<localized-route ...></localized-route>`.
+I've created the nuget package [AspNetCore.Mvc.Routing.Localization](https://www.nuget.org/packages/AspNetCore.Mvc.Routing.Localization) which offers to you localize your routes by the `LocalizedRouteAttribute` and links by the tagHelper `<localized-route ...></localized-route>`.

 GitHub - https://github.com/tomasjurasek/AspNetCore.Mvc.Routing.Localization